 - Groin Attack: She used a knitting needle on her rapist father's balls, before putting the same needle through his left eye.

 - Hate Sink: She joins the True Knot of her own volition after making a habit out of leaving markings on those she compels with her voice.
 Despite despising people who harm children, she joins understanding it entails torturing children to consume their steam.
-Before succumbing to her wounds, she forces Billy into killing himself out of spite.
+And before succumbing to her wounds in the movie, she forces Billy into killing himself out of spite.
 This act nearly drives Danny into drinking again.

 - Was raped and abused by her father as a child, something that traumatized her to the point where during her death she called Dan "Daddy".
 Yet as soon as she joined the True Knot, she has no qualms against torturing and eating children.

 - She claims that the True Knot have no choice over what they do, and are only following their nature.
 This ignores that all members of the True Knot do actually have to choose to join.

 - Subverted.
 She is a vicious, paranoid misandrist who likes the ladies, but before she was a True Knot, she wasn't actually a killer, just a thief who had a tendency to humiliate the men she conned.
 Discovering her sexuality with Rose, of all people, actually caused her to become a little less ruthless and distrusting (though of course, she's now a willing accomplice to child murder for the sake of her eternal life-so take with a grain of salt).